Backbone scaling limits for random walks on random critical trees: Convergence of local times for the IIC

 \subsection{Statement and proof of the convergence of local times}

-This subsection is devoted to the statement and proof of Proposition \ref{convergenceoflocaltimes} below, which states that the local times at the root of the random walk on a sequence of discrete trees converges to the local time at the root of the Brownian motion on the CRT, provided that the sequence of discrete trees converge to the CRT.
-This result is closely related with the main result of \cite{rwrt} which states that, under the same conditions, the random walks on the trees converge to the Brownian motion in the CRT.
+Recall that $\B^n$ denotes the law of a branch of the IIC conditioned on having $n$ vertices.
+In this subsection we will prove that the rescaled local time of the random walk on $\mathcal{B}^n$ converge to the local time of the Brownian motion in the continuum random tree.
 During the argument we will make use of many ideas of \cite{rwrt}.

-As we have said, \cite[Theorem 20]{AldousCRT3} ensures that the convergence of a sequence of trees can be stated in terms of the convergence of their respective search-depth processes.
-Therefore, a sequence of trees which converges to a typical realization of the CRT is a sequence of trees whose search-depth processes converge to a typical realization of the normalized Brownian excursion.

-Let $(T_n)_{n\in\N}$ be a sequence of (deterministic) ordered, rooted trees with $|T_n|=n$ and such that, for all $n\in\N$, the root of $T_n$ has degree $1$.
-Let $w_n$ denote the search-depth process of $T_n$ and $(W_t)_{t\in[0,1]}$ be a normalized Brownian excursion defined over a probability space $(\X,{\mathcal G},\Pb)$.
-Recall from \eqref{eq:definitionofdiscretelocaltime} that $l[T_n]$ denotes the local time at the root of a random walk on $T_n$. \begin{proposition} Let $c>0$.
-There exists of a set $\Gamma^\ast\subset C[0,1]$ with $\Pb[cW\in\Gamma^\ast]=1$ such that, if uniformly, then in distribution in $D[0,\infty)$ endowed with the topology of uniform convergence over compact sets. \end{proposition}